spoorn/RedditNotifier/README.md

 > ⚠️ Note: If you are trying to notify a phone via text message, be sure to enable MMS messaging on your phone.
 If you are trying to notify via email, double check the Spam folder and some email servers may mark the email as spam.

 ### Running the script
-`cd` into the directory where you installed, then run `python src/redditnotifier.py` or `python3 src/redditnotifier.py`
+`cd` into the directory where you installed, then run via the pre-built binary with `./bin/reddit_notifier`

+(or if you have the rust toolchain installed, via cargo with `cargo run`)

 `Ctrl + C` to terminate the script.